Retirement Living Hub

 Understanding the Basics: Pickleball Rules You Need to Know

-2. The Double-Bounce Rule: The ball must bounce once on each side of the net after the serve before players can volley (hit the ball out of the air).
-This means the receiving team lets the serve bounce, returns it, and then the serving team lets that return bounce before hitting it.
-After these two bounces, players can hit the ball either off the bounce or volley it.
+2. The Double-Bounce Rule: This one sounds a bit confusing at first, but it makes the game much more accessible.
+Basically, the ball has to bounce once on each side of the net after the serve before anyone can hit it out of the air.
+So, the receiving team lets the serve bounce, returns it, and then the serving team lets that return bounce before they hit it.
+After those two bounces, you can hit it either off the bounce or volley it.
+It really slows things down at the start of a point, which is great for beginners.

-4. Scoring: Only the serving team scores points.
-You score a point when your opponent faults (fails to return the ball legally).
-Games typically go to 11 points, and you must win by at least two points.
+4. Scoring: Only the serving team can score points.
+You get a point if the other team “faults” – meaning they don’t return the ball legally.
+Games usually go to 11 points, and you have to win by at least two.

 Low angle of a senior man playing a controlled dink shot in pickleball.